- Completed application

 There are six concentrations:

-The application is available on our website, or you may contact the MBA program at email@example.com for further information.
+The application can be filled out online, or you may contact the Office of Graduate Admission at for further information.

 Yes.
 Classes are structured in a flexible format and may be taken on-campus, online or a combination of both.
 The online courses must be taken live, during the actual face-to-face session.